How to reduce returns on Shopify (without hurting conversion)

 |---|---|---|---|

 | 1.
-Better product information | 8-15% | 0% (often lifts conversion) | Medium |
+Better product information | 8% to 15% | 0% (often lifts conversion) | Medium |

 | 2.
-Post-purchase communication | 3-8% | 0% | Low |
+Post-purchase communication | 3% to 8% | 0% | Low |

 | 3.
-Abuse detection + blocking | 5-12% | 0% on legit customers | Low (with tooling) |
+Abuse detection + blocking | 5% to 12% | 0% on legit customers | Low (with tooling) |

 | 4.
-Policy tightening | 10-20% | 3-8% on new customers | Low |
+Policy tightening | 10% to 20% | 3% to 8% on new customers | Low |

 Pull 1 through 3 first.
-They reduce returns without touching the one metric merchants actually care about: new-customer conversion rate.
+They reduce returns without touching the metric merchants actually care about: new-customer conversion rate.

-Lever 1: Better product information (biggest lever, slowest to ship)
+Lever 1: better product information (biggest lever, slowest to ship)

-What actually moves return rates
+What moves return rates

-- Photos showing scale.
+Photos showing scale.
 Merchants obsess over hero shots and forget to show the product held in a hand, next to a coffee cup, or in a kitchen.
 A $120 lamp that looks 18 inches in photos and arrives at 9 inches will return.

-- Material detail.
+Material detail.
 "100% cotton" is not enough.
 Is it jersey, twill, terry, waffle?
 Does it wrinkle?
 Does it shrink?
 Does it feel soft or stiff?
 Every missing detail is a return.

-- User-generated content in the product description.
+User-generated content in the product description.
 Customer photos of the product in real use reduce returns because they set expectations correctly.
 Klaviyo and Loox both have Shopify integrations for this.

 Sizing is a special case

-Lever 2: Post-purchase communication (cheapest, fastest)
+Lever 2: post-purchase communication (cheapest, fastest)

 Customers who understand their order return less.
 Send the right information at the right time.

-The 4 emails that reduce returns
+The four emails that reduce returns:

-- Order confirmation with clear specs.
+Order confirmation with clear specs.
 If you sell apparel, include the specific size and fabric.
 If you sell electronics, include wattage, compatibility, warranty.
-This doesn't sell anything — it lets buyers cancel quickly if they notice a mistake, which is always cheaper than a return.
+This doesn't sell anything.
+It lets buyers cancel quickly if they notice a mistake, which is always cheaper than a return.

-- Day-5 check-in.
+Day-5 check-in.
 "How's it going?" emails with a low-friction feedback channel (not a survey) catch issues before they become return requests.
 Merchants often solve the problem with an exchange or an accessory instead of a refund.

-Lever 3: Abuse detection without hurting legit customers
+Lever 3: abuse detection without hurting legit customers

 Here is where most merchants get stuck.
 They know some customers are abusing the policy.
 They also know that tightening the policy for everyone will tank conversion.
 The answer is obvious in retrospect: treat different customers differently.